christianhans/sn-pure-black-theme/README.md

 # Pure Black Theme for Standard Notes

+Theme for [Standard Notes](https://standardnotes.org/).
 Optimized for OLED devices such as iPhone X.

 ## Installation